-How can some of the emerging trends discussed in this chapter be used as assistive tools for people with disabilities?
-Nowadays, countless computational nodes ranging from hand-held mobile devices to personal computers and workstations are connected to LAN or Internet.
+Nowadays, countless computational nodes ranging from hand-held mobile devices to personal computers and workstations are connected to Local Area Network (LAN) or Internet.
 Therefore, it is economically feasible to reuse or utilise their resources like memory as well as processing power.
 The grid provides an opportunity to solve computationally intense scientific and research problems without actually procuring a costly hardware.

-Grid can be of two types- (i) Data grid, used to manage large and distributed data having required multi-user access, and (ii) CPU or Processor grid, where processing is moved from one PC to another as needed or a large task is divided into subtasks and divided to various nodes for parallel processing.
+Grid can be of two types- (i) Data grid, used to manage large and distributed data having the required multi-user access, and (ii) CPU or Processor grid, where processing is moved from one PC to another as needed or a large task is divided into subtasks, and allotted to various nodes for parallel processing.